Cybersecurity Blog

 Achieving CMMC certification is essential for your organization to win and maintain DoD contracts, but the costs can quickly add up if you’re not prepared.
 Without a clear understanding of the financial investment required, you risk underestimating expenses, delaying compliance, or even losing contract opportunities.

-The cost of CMMC certification depends on several factors, including your organization's size, current security posture, and required certification level.
+The overall cost of CMMC compliance depends on several factors, including your organization’s size, current security posture, and required certification level.

 Cybersecurity Maturity Model Certification is a framework established by the U.S. Department of Defense to ensure defense contractors implement strong cybersecurity practices to protect Controlled Unclassified Information.